Sick-0/sirohcco/README.md

 ## Available Scripts

-In the project directory, you run:
+In the project directory FIRST run `npm install`, then you run:

 ### `npm start` AND `npm run server`